 Backblaze B2 seems to have the perfect balance.
-They have both a US and an EU datacenter storing your data for only $5/TB/month.
-Now, this isn’t like S3 glacier, your data is accessible in milliseconds from B2 and their egress is only $.01/GB.
+They have a US and an EU datacenter storing your data for only $5/TB/month.
+Now, this isn’t like S3 Glacier, your data is accessible in milliseconds from B2, and their egress is only $.01/GB.
 And there is a way to reduce it to nothing.

-Backblaze is part of the Bandwidth Alliance which allows mutual customers of both cloud storage and CDN companies only pay one bill for egress, or in our case, no bill.
+Backblaze is part of the Bandwidth Alliance, which allows mutual customers of both cloud storage and CDN companies to pay only one bill for egress, or in our case, no bill.

 Each Backblaze B2 bucket has an HTTPS endpoint, usually something like https://f002.backblazeb2.com/file/YOUR-BUCKET-NAME.
-If we take that hostname and proxy it through Cloudflare, any bandwidth used from that bucket, using your proxied hostname, will be classified as “Free Transfer” and therefore costing you nothing.
+If we take that hostname and proxy it through Cloudflare, any bandwidth used from that bucket, using your proxied hostname, will be classified as “Free Transfer” and, therefore, cost you nothing.

 There is one quick note about this approach.
-Ensure that your Cloudflare Firewall rules (located under the “Rules” tab) block the use of your proxied CNAME to accessing other Backblaze buckets.
-You can simply add a rule that allows traffic to your specific endpoint and blocks every other use of that CNAME and redirects the user to the Backblaze error page.
+Ensure that your Cloudflare Firewall rules (located under the “Rules” tab) block using your proxied CNAME to access other Backblaze buckets.
+You can add a rule that allows traffic to your specific endpoint and blocks every other use of that CNAME and redirects the user to the Backblaze error page.

 With that, you should be able to now have your static assets served via a CDN with no data egress fees when a cache MISS from Cloudflare occurs!

-Although this process is meant for small media files to be cached by Cloudflare or Fastly, this can work with larger file from Backblaze.
-These files will just have a DYNAMIC CF-CACHE-STATUS, which means that Cloudflare will not cache these files.
-However, will all free tiers (especially with cloud storage and computing), using common sense and only downloading a reasonable ammount will help keep this efficient CDN caching solution open for all to benefit from.
+Although this process is meant for small media files to be cached by Cloudflare or Fastly, this can work with larger files from Backblaze.
+These files will have a DYNAMIC CF-CACHE-STATUS, meaning Cloudflare will not cache these files.
+However, will all free tiers (especially with cloud storage and computing), using common sense and only downloading a reasonable amount will help keep this efficient CDN caching solution open for all to benefit from.